← back to cindnesskult.com

 Zinc

-An antioxidant that helps regulate and restore the overall balance of glutamate in the brain.
+An antioxidant that helps regulate glutamate balance.

 L-Theanine